day0ng/w-ping/README.md

   --ipfile IPFILE      Destination IP list file.
   --log LOG            Log file, default is not set, then log to stdout.
   --loglevel LOGLEVEL  Log level, could be 50(critical), 40(error), 30(warning), 20(info) and 10(debug), default is 20.
-  --max MAX            The maximum threads/processes could be spread each time, default is 1000.
   --pythonping         Use pure python ping instead of Linux ping, default is Linux ping.
   --shelloutput        Use Linux ping output style instead of csv.
   --silence            Silence mode.